Foriegnerllins192/DataWaves/README.md

-# DataWay - Mobile Data Purchase Application
+# DataWaves - Mobile Data Purchase Application

 **IMPORTANT: Please see [COMPREHENSIVE_README.md](COMPREHENSIVE_README.md) for the complete documentation of the fully implemented system.**

-This is a converted Node.js/Express version of the original PHP application for purchasing mobile data plans.
+This is a Node.js/Express application for purchasing mobile data plans.

 ## Features
 - User registration and authentication